opendatateam/udata/docs/geopf.md

 All entrepôt entities belonging to the same fiche (uploads, stored data, metadata) carry the same `datasheet_name` tag so the platform groups them correctly.

 **Multiple resources of the same dataset** each get their own `stored_data` (different names), but the shared `datasheet_name` tag is what groups them back under one fiche despite that, and they share a single ISO 19115 metadata document, `sync_metadata` updating the existing `geopf:push:metadata-id` from the second push onward instead of duplicating it.

-A dataset also lives in exactly one entrepôt: the frontend lets the user pick one (via `GET /api/1/geopf/datastores/`) and passes it explicitly as `datastore_id` on the dataset's first push; it's stored as `geopf:push:datastore-id` (dataset extra) once that push succeeds (a failed push doesn't pin anything), then reused as-is by every later push of that dataset, matching how geopf itself scopes a fiche to one entrepôt.
+**A dataset lives in exactly one entrepôt:** the frontend lets the user pick one (via `GET /api/1/geopf/datastores/`) and passes it explicitly as `datastore_id` on the dataset's first push; it's stored as `geopf:push:datastore-id` (dataset extra) once that push succeeds (a failed push doesn't pin anything), then reused as-is by every later push of that dataset, matching how geopf itself scopes a fiche to one entrepôt.

 ## Authentication

-udata calls the entrepôt API **as the data.gouv.fr user who asks for it**, not as a shared service identity: géoplateforme grants access according to that user's own rights on the platform.
-This is a per-user OAuth 2.0 `authorization_code` link (udata is a confidential OIDC client of geopf's Keycloak, `sso.geopf.fr`, realm `geoplateforme`), driven by the frontend (cdata).
+udata calls the entrepôt API **as the data.gouv.fr user who asks for it**.
+This is a per-user OAuth 2.0 `authorization_code` link (udata is a confidential OIDC client of geopf's Keycloak), driven by the frontend (cdata).
 There is no anonymous route into the entrepôt API and no service-account credential; this applies equally to push and pull, neither has an unauthenticated path.

 | Step | Call | Kind |
 |---|---|---|